 - Planned care and population health.

-In May 2017, CMS announced an additional 4 regions for CPC+ Round 2 that will begin participating in January 2018.
+In May 2017, CMS announced an additional 4 regions for CPC+ Round 2 that began participating in January 2018.

 - Care Management Calculator